jw098/CH55xSwitchControl/README.md

 **Flashing using WCHISPStudio**
 - ensure WCHISPTool has been installed (see above)
 - Click E8051 USB MCUs (CH54x/CH55x) in the left sidebar
-- Under Chip Option:
+- Under `Chip Option`:
   - Chip Series: CH55x
   - Chip Model CH552
   - Dnld Port: USB
   - Dev List: CH55x---#1 device (or something similar)
     - if you don't see your device listed, make sure you're in bootloader mode (i.e. unplug the CH552 board, and replug it while holding the BOOT button)
+- Under `Download File`
+  - Click the `...` next to `Object File1`: select the .hex file that you generated (see section on compiling above).
+Ensure adjacent box is checked.
-- Click Download.
+- Click `Download`.
 When the progress bar is complete, the firmware should be flashed to the device.

 ### Input